spacetelescope/catkit/catkit/hardware/iris_ao/README.md

 ## Update your `testbed_state.py` file
 The `iris_ao_controller` will update your `testbed_state.py` file with the current command being applied to the Iris AO.
-In order to do this, you will need to add to following to your file:
+In order to do this, you will need to add the following to your file:

     # IrisAO command object currently being applied.
     iris_command_object = None